33 Representing Addition and Subtraction

 A little easier

-Adapt a worked example
+Adapt a Worked Example

-Act it out
+Concrete-Representational-Abstract: act it out

 Assist students to understand the problem by instructing them them to act out of the equation before representing it with pictures and words.
 Students can act out the problem with: